'Learning both hardware and software will give you a better overview of the digital world...'

 ‘It can be hard at first because this major needs lots of effort to put into your study and you should have a creative thinking process.
 However, learning both hardware and software will give you a better overview of the digital world so that you can use this knowledge in the industrial field that requires many hardware and practical skills.

-‘I enjoy the study environment here at UC.
+‘I enjoyed the study environment here at UC.
 The new engineering building is warm and clean, and it is the best place for you to concentrate on your study as an Engineering student!’

-Grace’s love for Computer Engineering has developed into a hobby, and she recently undertook the challenge of designing and creating a robotic car from scratch, gaining inspiration from her Engineering courses.
+Grace’s love for Computer Engineering has developed into a hobby, and she undertook the challenge of designing and creating a robotic car from scratch, gaining inspiration from her Engineering courses.
 Grace has documented more of her projects on her website.

-Outside of her study, Grace also enjoys UC’s outdoor environment, including the campus’s close proximity to local ski fields and landscapes.
+Outside of her study, Grace also enjoyed UC’s outdoor environment, including the campus’s close proximity to local ski fields and landscapes.

 ‘When I was young, I was told that New Zealand is a country of nature, and that if you are a nature lover then you should head to the South Island!
-I like to do hiking in the summer and I often drive to Mt.
+I liked hiking in the summer and I often drove to Mt.
 Hutt or Queenstown to snowboard in the winter!’